zhanghang1989/Torch-Encoding-Layer/README.md

 Created by [Hang Zhang](http://hangzh.com/)

 ## Introduction
-This repo is a Torch implementation of Deep Encoding as described in the ArXiv [paper](https://arxiv.org/pdf/1612.02844.pdf)
+This repo is a Torch implementation of Deep Encoding (Encoding Layer) as described in the ArXiv [paper](https://arxiv.org/pdf/1612.02844.pdf)
 ```
 @article{zhang2016deep,
   title={Deep TEN: Texture Encoding Network},